Oklahoma! (film): From stage to screen

 In a nod to Green Grow the Lilacs, which was the basis of Oklahoma!, Jud attempts to get revenge on Curly and Laurey by burning a haystack they stand on after the wedding, rather than simply attacking Curly with a knife, as in the stage version of the musical.
 As Curly and Laurey stand atop the burning haystack, Jud pulls a knife and taunts Curly.
 The couple jumps down, with Curly landing on Jud and inadvertently causing him to fall on his own knife.

-The film omitted very little from the stage production, cutting only two songs (Ali Hakim's "It's a Scandal, It's a Outrage" and Jud's "Lonely Room"), and thus ran two-and-a-half hours, much longer than most other screen musicals of the time.
+The film omitted very little from the stage production, cutting only two songs (Ali Hakim's "It's a Scandal, It's a Outrage" Jud's "Lonely Room" and one verse from "Oh What a Beautiful Mornin"), and thus ran two-and-a-half hours, much longer than most other screen musicals of the time.
 It was the first of the huge roadshow musical films that would eventually overrun Hollywood in the 1960s.